little-things-that-run-the-world/little-things-that-run-the-world.github.io/_pages/about.md

 <br><br>I graduated from Swarthmore College (B.A., Philosophy and Biology) and Harvard University (PhD., Evolutionary Biology).
 During graduate school I worked at the same desk occupied by Vladimir Nabokov.
 My dissertation focused on the evolutionary history of the insect-eating <i>Ophiocordyceps</i> fungus and the Tibetans who harvest them for a living.

-<br><br>Currently I am an Associate at the Department of Organismic and Evolutionary Biology, Harvard University.
+<br><br>Currently I am an Assistant Professor at Sichuan University.
 </p>

 <img src='/images/Welcome_page_2_paradisea.jpg' class="center">{:style="display:block; margin-left:auto; margin-right:auto"}